Ray Barkwill: 2012

 In January Barkwill made his first selection for the Force "A" side while continuing to play for the Perth Spirit side.
 In March he joined the Ontario Blues on their tour of South America versus the Argentinean provincial side from Salta, and the national sides of Chile and Uruguay.
 On this tour he was given the nickname "La Flama Blanca" by the Argentinean crowd.
 Concluding this tour Barkwill was informed about joining the Ontario Blues team for the 2012 Canadian Rugby Championship season back in Canada.
 The Ontario Blues went on to win their second consecutive CRC championship in September.

 Barkwill was then selected to represent Canada "A" at the Americas Rugby Championship held in Langford, British Columbia.

 After the ARC concluded in October, Barkwill was then selected for Canada's autumn tour to the UK, versus Samoa, Russia, and the New Zealand Māori.
 On November 9, 2012 he started for Canada in his first cap vs Samoa in Colwyn Bay, Wales where they lost 42-12.

 2015

 Barkwill was selected for the Canadians team for the 2015 Rugby World Cup, which was held in England.
 He started the first two games vs Ireland and Italy while coming off the bench for the France match.
 He is recognized by his big beard; along with teammate Hubert Buydens they made news during the 2015 Rugby World Cup.

 2016

 In March 2016, Barkwill announced that he had signed with the Sacramento Express of PRO Rugby for their inaugural season.

 He competed at the 2018 Americans Championship.

 2020

 After announcing his retirement, Barkwill took up a teaching job at Royal Bay Secondary School.
-He teaches metalwork and social studies, and also moonlights as the head coach for the Royal Bay Ravens girl's rugby team.
+He teaches metalwork and social studies, while directing the school’s rugby program.